 13. Sprinkle the cookies with sea salt, to taste — as much or as little as you like.

 14. Bake the cookies for 8 to 12 minutes depending how big you make them until they’re golden brown.
-Remove them from the oven, and allow them to rest on the baking sheet for at least 5 minutes before moving them.
+Remove them from the oven, and allow them to rest on the baking sheet for at least 5 minutes before moving them for them to develop their crispness.

 14. Bake the cookies for 8 to 12 minutes depending how big you make them until they’re golden brown.
-Remove them from the oven, and allow them to rest on the baking sheet for at least 5 minutes before moving them.
+Remove them from the oven, and allow them to rest on the baking sheet for at least 5 minutes before moving them for them to develop their crispness.

 Serve warm; or cool completely, and store airtight at room temperature for several days.
 For longer storage, wrap well and freeze.